vis3r/Headset_3D_Designs/Official_Headset/STL_Files/README.txt

 For the MAIN_BODY, it is really not neccessary to print the Left_Hand_Frame and Right_Hand_Frame at a low layer height.
 They will be hidden behind the Outer_Shell, and as such, can be printed ant 0.24 or 0.28 Layer Heights with no noticable adverse visual effects.

 The FrontPlate is best printed at a Layer Height of 0.16 or 0.20, although it still looks fine at 0.28 too.

+You will need to work out your Inter-Pupillary Distance (centre of eyeball to centre-line of nose).
+This involves printing the IPD_Ruler PDF file in this folder and taking a selfie.
+Alternatively, you can ask a friendly optician, but the selfie is probably quicker and easier.